 African swine fever (ASF) was discovered by R.E Montgomery in Kenya in 1921, as a new disease, causing high mortalities in imported European pigs.
-Following decades, ASF was observed in several Sub-Saharan countries.
+In the following decades, ASF was observed in several Sub-Saharan countries.

-The first occurrence of ASF outside the African continent occurred in Portugal in 1957, near Lisbon, where an ASF outbreak caused mortalities around 100%.
+The first occurrence of ASF outside the African continent occurred in Portugal in 1957, near Lisbon, where an ASF outbreak caused mortalities of around 100%.
 Three years later, in 1960, after an epidemiological silence, ASF reappeared in Portugal, rapidly spreading to the whole Iberian Peninsula.
-Since then, ASF remained present in Spain and Portugal for more than twenty years, until eradication was achieved in 1994 in Portugal and 1995 in Spain, consequent to great human and economic efforts.
+Since then, ASF remained present in Spain and Portugal for more than twenty years, until eradication was achieved in 1994 in Portugal and 1995 in Spain as a result of great human and economic efforts.